sam-klok/WebAppLoggingErrorsWithELMAH/ReadMe.txt

 It's sample .Net Framework 4.7.2 web applicaton with MVC and database access.
-Purpose to show how to work with ELMAH.
+Purpose is to show how to work with Errol logging library ELMAH.
+Also it's a demo of Entity Framework (database first) and MVC.
 Later I will develop .Core version of it..

 To run open page:
 https://localhost:44365/Ludi/Index

+To create database, used in this demo, use SQL from https://github.com/sam-klok/BasicSqlJoins

 thank you,
 Sam Klok